leira-sanchez/aws-notes/ec2.md

 * Using EFS with Microsoft Windows is not supported.

 * Using File Gateway is the recommended way to use S3 with shared document pools.

+* EFS Lifecycle - used to migrate files that have not been accessed for a certain period of time to IA.
+Files migrated remain indefinitely.
+They do not get deleted.

+### CloudFront
+A web service that speeds up distribuition of your static and dynamic web content.

+* Delivers content through a worldwide network of data centers called edge locations.

+* User requests are routed to the edge location that provies the lowest latency (time delay).

+* If the content is already in the edge location with the lowest latency, it is delivered immediately.

 ### EC2 Placement Groups